 2. You want to get a well detailed laugh at the people in category #1.

 So, sure, I’ll save you some precious expending of your literacy skill and humor you with the summary of this review: Of course not.

 But you already knew that.
-Unless you suffer from chronic short term memory, and frequent Books-A-Million every ten minutes to pick up your copy of Teen People, you don’t need me to tell you not to buy things that you already bought. → Tell me and I forget.
-Teach me and I remember.
-Bore me and I sleep.
+Unless you suffer from chronic short term memory, and frequent Books-A-Million every ten minutes to pick up your copy of Teen People, you don’t need me to tell you not to buy things that you already bought. → Michigan: Article from Hell

 I used to think I was pretty clever when I told folks that “Nintendo made me a gamer.
 Ocarina of Time made me hardcore”.
 I kept thinking this for quite some time, but eventually realized that pre-OOT, I wasn’t really a “gamer”, just a kid whose game experience consisted of little more than a string of Nintendo consoles, a few hours on the Genesis, and a dusty old 486 PC.
 This was a time when fresh games came to my house twice a year if I was lucky.

-After Zelda I truly became a “gamer”, though now I think it had less to with that game in particular and more to do with the fact that around that time I was introduced to a modern day computer, Next Generation Magazine, and a Sony Playstation. → Rule of Read
+After Zelda I truly became a “gamer”, though now I think it had less to with that game in particular and more to do with the fact that around that time I was introduced to a modern day computer, Next Generation Magazine, and a Sony Playstation. → Hell is other gamers.

 Remember high scores.
 You don’t see them around very much, though they still pop up in some of my favorite new games.
 But why exactly did they begin to disappear?
 We generally hear explanations involving the rise of story based games and other such nonsense, but when three of the most popular games of the decade are Halo, Madden and World of Warcraft, it is tough to accept this as an era of Single Player.
 There must be another reason.